13 Balloon Centerpiece Ideas That Actually Work for Weddings

 instagram/elevate_decor

+Okay I love these golden trees perch centers above each table.
+It seriously looks like something out of a fairytale.
 The branches stick outward and are embellished with gold, pink, and red balloons that glisten when they catch the light.
 To make it less “birthday party,” there are real flowers nestled among the balloons.

+As guests walk up to their table, they’re going to ask “what is that?”
+Trust me, these balloons are an instant conversation starter (as an introvert, trust me).
 To me, it kind of looks like someone scooped up a dream garden and plopped it into the center of the table.
 Part centerpiece, part art piece.

-The colors are festive but not cheap – think elegant festival.
+The colors are festive but not cheap, think elegant festival.
 The added height adds drama and wow factor to your tables without being intrusive.

 Black Gold Bubble decor